Choose the right support or care home

 Ask Adult Social Care for an assessment.
 If we can help you, we’ll discuss your options with you.

-If you want to arrange your own support, there are different ways to do this:
+If you want to arrange your own support, you can:

 If you need help to express your views and wishes, find out how an advocate could help.